GAM-team/GAM/wiki/Cloud-Identity-Groups-Membership.md

 ## Display external users in groups with allowExternalMembers=False
-When printing  group membership, the option `verifyallowexternal` causes GAM to only display external users in groups with `allowExternalMembers=False'.
+When printing  group membership, the option `verifyallowexternal` causes GAM to only display external users in groups with `allowExternalMembers=False`.